MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/help-and-support-for-eop.md

 ### <a name="support-for-microsoft-premier-support-subscribers"></a>Suporte para assinantes do Microsoft Premier Support

-Se você é um cliente EOP e também tem um contrato Microsoft Premier Support, você pode obter suporte através dos canais normais do Microsoft Premier Support.
-Isso permite que você receba acesso a todos os processos e recursos disponíveis para os clientes Premier Support, como um gerente técnico de contas (TAM) Premier e envio de casos.
-O Premier Support for Microsoft Online Services amplia a estrutura do Premier Support para além dos produtos no local para serviços on-line, proporcionando uma experiência de suporte unificada em todos os produtos e serviços.
-Este serviço ajuda a garantir que os clientes podem resolver problemas de forma rápida e simplifica a tarefa de gerenciar o suporte para diferentes componentes de uma infraestrutura de TI.
+If you are an EOP customer and also have a Microsoft Premier Support contract, you can get support through the normal Microsoft Premier Support channels.
+This allows you to receive access to all processes and resources available to Premier Support customers, such as a Premier Technical Account Manager (TAM) and case submission.
+Premier Support for Microsoft Online Services extends the Premier Support framework beyond on-premises products to online services, providing you with a unified support experience across all products and services.
+This service helps ensure that customers can resolve issues quickly and simplifies the task of managing support for different components of an IT infrastructure.

 Para obter mais informações sobre como o suporte Premier pode ajudar sua organização a maximizar o valor dos seus investimentos em ti, veja [suporte Premier para parceiros](https://partner.microsoft.com/support/microsoft-services-premier-support).